The Only 6 Emails You’ll Need to Write As a Private Practice Therapist

 YOUR NAME

-This is not only good customer service but it is also kind.
-And if you have a solid referral list it really won’t take that long to provide other therapists’ names.
+This is not only good customer service but also kind.
+If you have a solid referral list, it really won’t take that long to provide other therapists’ names.

 Plus, you never know what this person will say to their friends/colleagues/family/google about your practice.
 While they might not be the right fit for you, someone else they know might be.